lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 A monorepo is a number of known constraints about a codebase.
-Things like "libraries are here", "all our JavaScript projects use yarn", "docs are always valid markdown and in a docs directory at root of each project" allow you to design big changes to the code base you wouldn't even begin to imagine in a polyrepo setup.
+Things like "libraries are here", "all our JavaScript projects use yarn", "docs are always valid markdown and in a docs directory at the root of each project" allow you to design big changes to the code base you wouldn't even begin to imagine in a polyrepo setup.